comprido96/guitars_deeplearning/README.md

 I have trained a simple CNN (AlexNet), on a dataset of 8500 images of 11 different types of electric guitars.
 All the 11 models are Fender/Gibson guitars.
 This is a standard Computer Vision example only done for fun.

+The dataset was available on Christian Werner's blog (https://www.christianwerner.net/tech/Guitar-classification-revisited/).
+I do not own those images.